Open Accessibility Menu

 At birth, baby Archie was too small to be measured on the newborn charts.
 As he neared his first birthday, he fell into the 90th percentile for weight and height.

-Brad loves watching every new milestone.
-“All the little things he’s been picking up and learning” have been a thrill for him and Maggie to witness.
+Brad loves watching every new milestone, noting that “all the little things he’s been picking up and learning” have been a thrill for him and Maggie to witness.
 Maggie is overjoyed as she describes Archie’s transformation from “this tiny, tiny baby” to a “chunky monkey guy.”
 “It’s just a testament that these babies are resilient,” she says.
-If she could go back in time, she’d reassure herself of Archie’s resilience.
-“They’re so strong,” she says.

 Strong enough to be a helper himself someday?
 “Maybe,” says Maggie.
 Archie already has his first firefighter’s outfit.